kriller500/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler compiling cfile without linking
 2-Assembler generates assembly code and outputs in a file 3-name compiles and outputs an executable
+4-puts.c outputs exactly Programming is like building a multilingual puzzle